igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/integer/digitfrequency/DigitFrequency.md

 ## Instructions

-Given two integers implement a function which determines if they tah the same frequency of digits.
+Given two integers implement a function which determines if they have the same frequency of digits.

 [Puzzle](DigitFrequency.kt) | [Solution](DigitFrequencySolution.kt)